-The results of our analysis highlight five critical roles that grow out of distinctive market and business forces acting upon today's function leaders.
-We also include the development imperatives within those roles.
-(See below: Function Leader Roles and Development Imperatives.)
+The results of MDA Leadership's analysis highlight five critical roles that grow out of distinctive market and business forces acting upon today's function leaders.
+We also include the development imperatives within those roles in the summary graphic below.
 These five roles are critical for those who wish to successfully transition from leading teams to leading functions.
 They remain essential for the overall performance of seasoned function leaders as well.